mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

   end
 ```

-This is built via `lwt/src/heads2.conf` in the repository.
+This is in `lwt/src/unikernels.ml` in the repository.
+The target is `heads2`.

 ###Anonymous Bind